heevy/convention-bean-factory/readme.md

 The "traditional" context has precedence over the "convention" context, meaning convention will not scan for beans that are traditionally defined.

 <h3 style="color:red">
-Convention is totally alpha, as can be seen from the crappy design of this page.
-Don't assume anything works.
+Convention is totally alpha.
 Don't use this unless you're comfortable with debugging open source code.
-Submit pull requests instead of whining if something doesn't work
+Submit pull requests instead of whining if something doesn't work.
 </h3>

+Convention is designed as an efficient replacement for component-scan based contexts, and can be intermingled in the same configuration: Run convention with your tests and run regular component-scan in your production environment.
+If the entire context is always loaded anyway, regular spring is still a bit faster.

 <h2>Using it</h2>